Skip to content

 Every part of the business portrait, from the light, composition, clothing, makeup, jewelry, background, expression, etc, is a conscious decision, on the part of the photographer and the subject, to create an image designed to stand out and be noticed by your target audience.
 The image that we create is designed that way specifically because it will help your audience accept you as their number one choice.

-After a discussion with their marketing consultants, we decided that a studio shoot, complete with expert makeup artist/groomer Heidi, would give them the best results for their web site update and marketing materials collateral.
+After a discussion with their marketing departments, we decided that a studio shoot, complete with one of our expert makeup artist/stylists, would give them the best results for their web site updates and marketing materials collateral.

-These are the images that would cement them, in their target audience’s mind, as the ones to engage.
+These are the images that cement them, in their target audience’s mind, as the ones to engage with.

 All this is to say that, if you call me and ask about “headshots” for you or your company, don’t be surprised if I call it a Business Portrait!